Jump to topic

 Allergy medications might also be effective for controlling your allergic reactions.
 However, some of these medications make you sleepy.
 Carefully check the ingredient list of OTC allergy medications and avoid those containing pseudoephedrine or diphenhydramine, both of which cause fatigue.

-In some cases, your allergic reactions or the ensuing sleepiness is caused to seek medical attention.
+In some cases, your allergic reactions or the ensuing sleepiness causes you to seek medical attention.
 Allergic reactions can be dangerous, so it’s important to understand what you’re dealing with.
 A stuffy nose usually isn’t serious, but other symptoms might be an indication of anaphylaxis, a potentially fatal allergic reaction.

 Symptoms of anaphylaxis include: